 One of the most common questions about Bitcoin and one of the most misunderstood is the idea of mining for Bitcoins.
 This article will explain Bitcoin mining and how it works in plain and simple English.

-The first thing we need to address is what actually is Bitcoin?
+The first thing we need to address though is – what actually is Bitcoin?
 Does it exist anywhere physically?

 Mining for Bitcoins Basics